21 November 2022

 What is a Follicle Scan?

-In a normal menstrual cycle, there is a window of five days or so in which you can conceive.
-This is because one of the prerequisites for conception and pregnancy is the presence of a mature egg waiting to be fertilized.
-There are lots of ways for women who want to become pregnant to work out the point in their menstrual cycle when they will be at their most fertile.
 Ovulation prediction can be achieved by keeping a diary of your period dates, by daily monitoring of your temperature or by using an ovulation predictor kit like a pregnancy test.
 However, more reliable than any of these is monitoring by means of a follicle scan.
-What is follicular monitoring and how does it work?

 What does a follicle scan measure?

-• In days 5 to 7, the process of ‘dominance’ starts, with one of the follicles taking over and actively suppressing the growth of all the others.
+- In days 5 to 7, the process of ‘dominance’ starts.
+One of the follicles takes over and actively suppresses the growth of all the others.
 This is the one that will ovulate.
 It grows at a rate of 2–3 mm each day, eventually reaching a size of 17–27 mm just before ovulation.

-• At the point of ovulation, this dominant follicle splits, releasing the mature egg to begin its journey down the fallopian tube.
+At the point of ovulation, this dominant follicle splits.
+It releases the mature egg to begin its journey down the fallopian tube.

 This is the journey from immature follicle to final released egg at ovulation which the follicular monitoring scan is measuring.